 Figure Dancing (Team Dancing) will be introduced to your dancer first in their beginner class.
 We will incorporate some traditional ceilies into their class curriculum once they have learned a few basic moves needed for these more intricate dances.

 Figure dancing includes, not only footwork, but also arm work and choreography.
-It promotes teamwork and cooperation amongst the dancers and coaches.
+It promotes teamwork and cooperation among the dancers and coaches.
 Team dancing is offered at all levels of competition.
 It is also a key element in our performances.
 Teams start out in smaller groups of three or four dancers and progress to eight and sixteen member teams.

 All dancers will be given the opportunity to learn these dances.
 Your child may even be chosen for a competitive team dance.
 There are several criteria for forming a competitive team: dancers are excelling at the basic hop 2-3's, sevens and jump overs needed for the dance, they meet the correct age requirement, and their height corresponds well with 2-3 other dancers at the same age and ability level..